How to Farm Hop This Weekend on a Langley Farm Tour!

 Posted on

-Of course, I am not actually suggesting you grab a shovel and start planting.
-But what I am encouraging you to do is to take advantage of a Langley farm tour available right here in British Columbia, as they’ve got everything you need for a fun and safe pandemic outing: you don’t have to travel far, they’re outdoors, there’s plenty of space, and as you’ll see, there is literally something for everyone in your family to enjoy.
+Taking your kids to visit a farm can be a fun and enriching experience that allows them to learn, explore and connect with animals, learn more about the local farming in their community and discover where their food comes from.
+I encourage you to take advantage of a Langley farm tour available right here in British Columbia, as they’ve got everything you need for a fun family outing: you don’t have to travel far, they’re outdoors, there’s plenty of space, and as you’ll see, there is literally something for everyone in your family to enjoy.

 Location: 8796 240 Street, Langley